 The “users” metric in Google Analytics, also known as unique visitors, is an invaluable tool for measuring, tracking and understanding a site’s audience.

-The official Google Analytics definition of this Web metric is: “Unique Visitors is the number of unduplicated (counted only once) visitors to your website over the course of a specified time period.”
+The official Google Analytics definition of this Web metric wass: “Unique Visitors is the number of unduplicated (counted only once) visitors to your website over the course of a specified time period.”

 The new user definition is: “Users that have had at least one session within the selected date range.
 Includes both new and returning users.”

-Tracking this number monthly is an industry standard for understanding if a site’s audience is increasing, decreasing or staying even.
+Tracking this number at least monthly is an industry standard for understanding if a site’s audience is increasing, decreasing or staying even.

 In Analytics, click on Audience in the top left of the page and then on Overview.

-The graph at the top will show visits (not users / unique visitors) over the last 30 days.
-Visits is the number of times a user or unique visitor comes to a site.
+The graph at the top will show users / unique visitors over the last 30 days.
+Another imortant metric there is “sessions”, formerly known as visits.
+It is the number of times a user or unique visitor comes to a site.

-For example, if the site has 10,000 users and 20,000 visits, it means that on average the users visited the site twice a month.
+For example, if the site has 10,000 users and 20,000 sessions, it means that on average the users visited the site twice a month.

 The user / unique visitor number is found below the graph in the list between Sessions (which used to be called Visits) and Page Views.

-Right below the Overview tab, click on Sessions and change it to Users to see its graph appear at the top of the page in place of the Visits graph.
+Right below the Overview tab, click on Sessions to see its graph appear at the top of the page in place of the Visits graph.

-I have often thought that Google displays the Sessions / Visits chart first because it thinks visits are more important than unique visitors.
+Google used to display Sessions first.
+I have often thought that Google did so because it thinks visits are more important than unique visitors.

-It is not surprising that Google seems to place more importance on visits than unique visitors.
+It is not surprising that Google used to place more importance on visits than unique visitors.